gyunaev/spivak/README.md

     qmake (or qmake-qt5)
     make

+Apologies for the "make -jX" build being still broken.

 Copy the player executable from src/spivak somewhere, and copy all the plugins into the "plugins" subdirectory where spivak executable is located.